hinto-janaiyo/monero-archive/README.md

 ## Configuration
 **This `README.md` itself is the configuration file for the scripts.**

-To NOT scrape certain GitHub authors/repos, Youtube channels, or Libera channels, simply remove the line from the `README.md` lists before running the script.
-No empty line can be left behind, make sure you delete the whole line.
+To REMOVE things, simply remove that line in the list in `README.md` before running the script.
+Make sure you delete the whole line, no empty spaces.

-To add your own GitHub authors/repos, please follow this syntax:
+To ADD things, edit the `README.md` and follow this syntax:
+GitHub:
 ```
 * AUTHOR
     - REPO